orctom/branch-plugin/README.md

 branch-plugin
 =============

-jenkins scm plugin to create branch/tag
+jenkins branch plugin to create branch, also a new jenkins job pointing to the new branch.